What "I'm Not Ready for a Relationship Right Now" Actually Means

 The tell: the text often comes shortly after a stretch where he was less available than usual, and is followed by another stretch of low availability.
 The pattern matters more than the words.

 A man in version (1) wants you to stay close-but-undefined.
 A man in version (2) wants you to leave so he doesn't have to.
 A man in version (3) wants you to be patient.
-None of them is asking you to wait for his readiness.
+None of us is asking you to wait for his readiness.

 The Psychology, Briefly